 DISCUSSION

-A. Regulatory Relief Should be Afforded All Customers
+A. Regulatory Relief Should be Paid for by Those Customers who Benefit

 1. Implications for Direct Access Market

 As stated above, both the Wood and Duque proposals provide for immediate relief from the high electric bills that residents of San Diego have been experiencing over the past few months.
-Both of these proposals confine that relief, however, to bundled service customers despite the fact that this is not the only group of customers impacted by the high commodity prices.
-Direct access customers have been experiencing comparable increases in the electric commodity portions of their electric bills.
-The negative implications for the direct access market resulting from confining the proposed regulatory relief to bundled service customers necessitate expansion of that relief.
+Both of these proposals confine that relief, appropriately, to bundled service customers It is imperative that the cost of providing that relief not be borne by current direct access customers who are not beneficiaries of that relief.

-First, the Commission must consider that, if either the Wood or Duque proposals are adopted, then, by the end of August, bundled customers will be afforded relief from high electric commodity costs through either a rate cap or rate stabilization plan, but direct access customers will continue to see the high costs of electricity on their bills.
+If either the Wood or Duque proposals are adopted, then, by the end of August, bundled customers will be afforded relief from high electric commodity costs through either a rate cap or rate stabilization plan, but direct access customers will continue to pay their bills based on their contract with their third party supplier.
 Both the Wood Decision (at p.
 3) and the Duque decision (at p.
 4) expressed concern as to the impact of high energy costs on ratepayers in SDG&E’s service territory.
 Direct access customers are “ratepayers” as well.
-The Commission should not leave them out of any proposed form of relief.
+The Commission should not force them into paying for a solution that does not give them financial benefit.

-Second, if the Commission fails to include direct access customers within the gambit of those who will receive regulatory relief from the current high electricity costs, then those customers will find the relief by returning to bundled service.
-Moreover, current bundled customers, realizing that a switch to direct access will result in a loss of their rate cap protection, will be disinclined to make such a switch.
+If the Commission includes direct access customers within the gambit of those who will pay for regulatory relief from the current high electricity costs, then those customers will find no benefit from direct access and be encouraged to return to bundled service.
+Moreover, current bundled customers, realizing that a switch to direct access will result in a loss of opportunity, will be disinclined to make such a switch.
 In other words the direct access market in SDG&E’s service territory will dry up as the result of what should be considered an interim rate relief mechanism.

 2. Application to Direct Access

-In order to afford direct access customers comparable relief from the currently high electric commodity rates and to avoid the adverse impacts on the direct access market as a whole, ARM proposes that whatever form of regulatory relief is adopted by the Commission, that it be applied equally to both direct access and bundled service customers.
+In order to avoid the adverse impacts on the direct access market as a whole, ARM proposes that whatever form of regulatory relief is adopted by the Commission, that it ultimately be funded only by bundled service customers or the utilities who serve them.